 We have an effective shelf registration statement on file with the SEC (the "Registration Statement") to offer and sell various securities from time to time.
 Under the Registration Statement, we have established an at-the-market common stock offering program (the "ATM Program") to sell shares of common stock having an aggregate offering price of up to \$250.0 million.
-During the year ended December 31, 2017, no sales were made under the ATM Program.
-This program provides additional financial flexibility and an alternative mechanism to access the capital markets at an efficient cost as and when we need financing, including for acquisitions.
-While we have not used the program to date, we currently intend to utilize the program when we believe the price we can obtain for our common stock is attractive.
+During the year ended December 31, 2018, we issued and sold 5.5 million shares of common stock at a weighted average price of \$20.19 per share under the ATM Program, receiving net proceeds of \$109.4 million, after commissions of \$1.4 million and other offering costs.
+As of December 31, 2018, we have approximately \$139.0 million available for issuance under the ATM Program.
+This program provides additional financial flexibility and an alternative mechanism to access the capital markets at an efficient cost as and when we need financing.